 It is important to note that the risk assessment is the very start of the AML and CTF journey.

-Once the client has been onboarded by the Legal and Compliance Team, responsibility for ensuring ongoing compliance with the AML Legislation passes to the Principal involved in the relevant client relationship who are responsible for:
+Once the client has been onboarded by the Legal and Compliance Team, responsibility for ensuring ongoing compliance with the AML Legislation passes to the CFO involved in the relevant client relationship who are responsible for:

-• Being vigilant of any unusual activity.
+- Being vigilant of any unusual activity.

-• Undertaking ongoing monitoring of the client.
+- Reporting changes or inconsistencies in a client’s source of funds.
+Undertaking ongoing monitoring of the client.

 It is crucial that if you have any concerns or suspicions regarding a client you are working with (whether about the client or a third party) that these are reported to money laundering reporting officer (MLRO) immediately.

-The CFO Centre has appointed Zoe Wilson Adv.Cert (AML) its internal Compliance Officer, responsible for the day-to-day operation of this policy.
+CFO Centre has appointed Zoe Wilson Adv.Cert (AML) its internal Compliance Officer, responsible for the day-to-day operation of this policy.
 The Compliance Officer works closely with the MLRO, to manage all aspects of the company’s AML-CTF compliance programme.

 What is money laundering?